 PRK Recovery: What Can I Expect?

-Like LASIK, Photorefractive Keratectomy (PRK) is a proven laser eye surgery procedure to correct nearsightedness, farsightedness and astigmatism.
+Like LASIK, Photorefractive Keratectomy (PRK) is a proven laser eye surgery procedure to correct nearsightedness, farsightedness, and astigmatism.
 PRK offers an excellent success rate and an ideal alternative for patients who may not be a good candidate for LASIK surgery.
 While PRK and LASIK are similar in many ways, the recovery process for each procedure is a bit different.

 Ahead, we’ll cover the key steps and milestones of PRK laser eye surgery recovery, so you’ll know exactly what to expect on the path to better vision.